 - N/P ratio means nitrogen to phosphate ratio.
-N stands for nitrogen and NOT negative.
-As a matter of fact nitrogen is positive.
-P also stands for phosphate and NOT positive.
+N stands for nitrogen and NOT negative, and nitrogen is positively charged.
+P stands for phosphate and NOT positive.
 Phosphate carries negative charge.
-Therefore N/P ratio also stands for positive to negative ratio.
+Therefore, N/P ratio also stands for positive to negative ratio.
 Some cationic lipids contain more than one nitrogen, but not all nitrogen atoms carry a positive charge.
 For example, DC-Cholesterol has two nitrogen atoms and only one of them positive charged.
 The nitrogen next to the carboxyl group is not positively charged and should not be included in N/P calculation.

 - Cytotoxicity can also be assessed using the CytoTox 96 Non-Radioactive Cytotoxicity Assay (Promega, Madison, WI) per manufacturer’s instructions.

 Plain Genesome® is a white translucent liquid made of nano size unilamellar liposomes.
-Fluorescent Genesome® formulation is colored and the color depends on the type of the fluorescent dye that is used.
+Fluorescent Genesome® formulation is colored and the color depends on the type of the fluorescent dye that is used (see SDS for appearance).
 Usually due to the small size of liposomes no settling will occur in the bottom of the vial.
 The liposomes are packaged in an amber vial.

 - Clients who order from outside of the United States of America are responsible for their government import taxes and customs paperwork.
 Encapsula NanoSciences is NOT responsible for importation fees to countries outside of the United States of America.